mmmorris1975/aws-runas/docs/execution.md

   * Checking that the profile sets the `source_profile` attribute if the `role_arn` attribute is detected
   * Mis-matched or conflicting AWS credential settings
   * Missing static IAM user credentials
+  * Local system time is within the allowed time drift for the AWS API

 When contacting the developers for support, it is helpful to provide the diagnostic output in conjunction with the verbose flag `aws-runas -Dv`